 Simply put a fall arrest harness system has three main components.
 The harness, an anchor point and a lanyard (or like) to connect the two.
 Generally, the harness and the lanyard part of the equation are simple to solve.
 Finding a rated anchor point can require more thought.
-Simple enough when permanent anchors have been installed and certified but, for temporary works in construction or roof work anchor the choice becomes more complicated.
+Simple enough when permanent anchors have been installed and certified, but for temporary works in construction or roof work the choice becomes more complicated.

 Workplace Health and Safety Regulation (Section 306A) states that each anchorage point must be –